 I received my Ph.D. in Spanish studies with a specialization in Latin American Literature and a Graduate Certificate in Human Rights from the University of Connecticut (2018).
 I earned an MA in Hispanic Linguistics from the Instituto Caro y Cuervo and a BA in philosophy from the Universidad Nacional de Colombia.

 Among my last collaborative projects is Colombia Syllabus/Primera línea académica, a crowdsourced digital repository.
 Co-edited by scholars and activists from different countries, it collects material on the human rights crisis derived from the state’s response to the 2021 protests and its ideological roots.

-My radio shows “Radio ciudad perdida” and “Centro-Sur”, on Latin American & Latinx music and culture, aired at WHUS Storrs and WRFL Lexington.
+My radio shows “Bailando McOndo” (co-produced as a podcast with my students), “Radio ciudad perdida,” and “Rutas Centro-Sur”, on Latin American & Latinx music and culture, aired at WMBH Waterville, WHUS Storrs, Radiolex, and WRFL Lexington.